-PAGE NO. FINANCIAL SECTION Independent Auditor's Report on Basic Financial Statements and Required Supplementary Information 1 Management's Discussion and Analysis - (Unaudited) 3 Basic Financial Statements Government-Wide Financial Statements: Statement of Net Position Statement of Activities 8 Fund Financial Statements: Balance Sheet - Governmental Funds 10 Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position 11 Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds Reconciliation of the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement 12 of Activities Notes to Financial Statements 13 14 Other Required Supplementary Information Budgetary Comparison Schedule - General Fund - (Unaudited) 22 COMPLIANCE AND INTERNAL CONTROL Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standards 23 Management Letter as required by Rules of the Florida Auditor General, Chapter 10.850, Florida Statutes, Charter School Audits .
-25 Management's Response to Audit Findings 27
+PAGE NO.

+FINANCIAL SECTION

+Independent Auditor's Report 1

+Management's Discussion and Analysis - (Unaudited) 3

+Basic Financial Statements

+Government-Wide Financial Statements: Statement of Net Position Statement of Activities 8

+Fund Financial Statements:

+Balance Sheet - Governmental Funds 10

+Reconciliation of the Governmental Funds Balance Sheet to the Statement of Net Position .
+11

+Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds Reconciliation of the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement 12

+of Activities 13

+Notes to Financial Statements 14

+Other Required Supplementary Information 22

+Budgetary Comparison Schedule - General Fund - (Unaudited) Note to Required Supplementary Information 23 24

+COMPLIANCE AND INTERNAL CONTROL

+Independent Auditor's Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Governmental Auditing Standards 25

+Management Letter as required by Rules of the Florida Auditor General, Chapter 10.850, Florida Statutes, Charter School Audits .
+27